opencredo/flink-kratix-promise/README.md

 ### Choose implementation

 There are 2 versions of the apache flink promise.
 1. Shell
-2. Rust.
+2. Rust

 There is no difference for the user of apache flink promise.
 Depending on your choice of version please go either in shell or rust folder and then execute below statements.